 This extraordinary level of voluntary participation reflects the conscientious commitment of American fur farmers to the highest standards of humane animal care.
 In 1994, fur farming leaders undertook a comprehensive update and revision of the industry’s humane care Guidelines, creating separate Guidelines for mink and fox.
 The results of that process are presented in the following three booklets which focus on mink and is published by the Animal Welfare Committee of Fur Commission USA.
 Fox farming Guidelines are published by the U.S. Fox Shippers’ Council.
 Since 1994, the mink Guidelines have been reviewed and modified numerous times and it is a document that is continuously under review, reflecting changes in animal science.

-The 2019 Standard Guidelines have been written to reflect the most recent scientific thought on animal care and welfare, and are presently being peer reviewed by a professional animal auditing organization.
+The 2019 Standard Guidelines have been written to reflect the most recent scientific thought on animal care and welfare, and have been scientifically peer reviewed by a nationally renowned animal auditing organization.
 These new standards are being implemented throughout the country and reflect the highest animal welfare and humane care protocols in the world.

-By adhering to these animal care requirements, the U.S. mink producers are able to market their product under the International Fur Federation FurMark traceability and certification label.
+By adhering to these animal care requirements, the U.S. mink producers are able to qualify their product under the International Fur Federation FurMark traceability and certification label.